LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Related Work

-For single-image 3D human reconstruction, many methods adopt implicit neural representations~\cite{saito2019pifu,saito2020pifuhd,xiu2023econexplicitclothedhumans,cao2022jiff,zheng2020pamirparametricmodelconditionedimplicit,zhang2024sifusideviewconditionedimplicit,xiong2024mvhumannet,bib:havefun} to model complex human geometries.
+\paragraph{Human Reconstruction from A Single Image} For single-image 3D human reconstruction, many methods adopt implicit neural representations~\cite{saito2019pifu,saito2020pifuhd,xiu2023econexplicitclothedhumans,cao2022jiff,zheng2020pamirparametricmodelconditionedimplicit,zhang2024sifusideviewconditionedimplicit,xiong2024mvhumannet,yang2024have} to model complex human geometries.
 To improve geometric consistency and generalizability, some approaches~\cite{choutas2022accurate3dbodyshape,kanazawa2018endtoendrecoveryhumanshape,alldieck2018detailedhumanavatarsmonocular,alldieck2019tex2shapedetailedhumanbody} rely on parametric body models such as SMPL~\cite{loper2015smpl,smplx:2019} to predict geometric offsets for the reconstruction of clothed humans.
 However, reconstruction from a single image is an ill-posed problem.
 Current cascade-type approaches~\cite{li2024pshuman,wang2025wonderhuman,weng2024template,wang2025humandreamer,qiu2024AniGS} attempt to mitigate this issue by decoupling the process into two stages: multi-view image synthesis using generative models, followed by 3D reconstruction.
 While these methods require view-consistent generation in the first stage, which is often unstable and challenging, this ultimately affects the quality of the reconstruction.

 Inspired by the success of large reconstruction models~\cite{hong2023lrm,tang2025lgm}, emerging solutions aim to enable direct generalizable reconstruction through feed-forward networks which significantly accelerate the inference time.
 Human-LRM~\cite{weng2024template} employs a feed-forward model to decode the triplane NeRF representation, then followed by a conditional diffusion-based novel views generation and reconstruction.
 IDOL~\cite{zhuang2024idol} introduces a UV-Alignment transformer model to decode Gaussian attribute maps in a structured 2D UV space.
 LHM~\cite{qiu2025LHM} leverages a Body-Head multimodal transformer architecture produces animatable 3D avatars with the face identity preservation and fine detail recovery.
-While these single-view methods often face challenges with occlusions and invisible regions, frequently resulting in geometrically implausible results or blurred textures, the proposed \modelname leverages a variable number of pose-free images to reconstruct photorealistic and animatable avatars.
+While these single-view methods often face challenges with occlusions and invisible regions, frequently resulting in geometrically implausible results or blurred textures.